johnniss/polyomino-puzzles/Video.md

 Most of the prsentation is from a user point of view where no APL insight is required.

-Presentation of my Polyomino App on DYALOG APL seminar, in Elsinore Denmark, september 2017.
+Presentation of the Polyomino App took place on a DYALOG APL seminar, in Elsinore Denmark, september 2017.

 # Synopsis